GreptimeTeam/docs/docs/v0.7/en/reference/sql/range.md

 ## `FILL` Option

-`FILL` option specifies the data filling method when the aggregate field is empty.
+The `FILL` option specifies the data filling method when there is no data in an aggregated time slot, or the value of the aggregate field is empty.

 The `FILL` keyword can be used after the `RANGE` keyword to indicate the filling method for the Range expression.
 The `FILL` keyword can also be used after the `ALIGN` keyword to specify the default filling method for a Range expression